ecbc0/note-math/item_en/set-theory_en.typ

 #tag("proof") The proof is that compiling passes $p => q$ is true proposition

 Although I am confused by this type of vacuous argument like $And_(x in 2^A) (x in ∅_(2^A) => P(x))$ is always true proposition, there is no reason to abandon defining the intersection of local empty set families for a certain set $A$.
-I can only accept it from a certain perspective, for example, treating it as true without a constructive proof, thus automatically skipping it...
+I can only accept it from a certain perspective, for example, treating it as true without a constructive proof, thus automatically skipping it, or skipping over an if block in a programming language without generating an error ...

 If this type of vacuous implication is accepted, then $(p => q) = (not p) or q$